FMIA Week 10: Playoffs For Steelers? It’s a Whole New World in Pittsburgh

 The Rest of Week 1010

+Big game tonight.
+Seattle (7-2) at San Francisco (8-0).
+Last year it was 9-1 Kansas City at the 9-1 Rams, but before that, you’d have to go back to 1990, Giants-Niners, to find a matchup with such shiny records as these two games.
+I love a game when the underdog (Seattle, in this case) has a quarterback and team leader who absolutely will not be denied.
+Russell Wilson is a Brady type.
+Game’s never over.
+So even if the Niners cave in the Seattle offensive line—likely, early and often—and sprint out to a lead, I believe Wilson will keep Seattle in it for the duration.
+But the key guy in this game, I believe, is San Francisco running back Matt Breida.
+With tight end and Garoppolo security blanket George Kittle likely out tonight, watch for the undrafted and quick Breida—in his third year from Georgia Southern—to be used by Kyle Shanahan to beat the excellent Seattle linebackers on some wide runs and some matchup routes of the backfield.

+Seattle’s been a tough match for Breida.
+Since opening day 2018, Breida’s averaged 5.4 yards per rush against the rest of the league and 2.5 yards against Seattle.
+The instincts of Bobby Wagner, the coverage ability of K.J.
+Wright, and the versatility of Mychal Kendricks are hard to cope with.
+The Niners wish they had Kittle to challenge those ‘backers.
+I asked Breida about facing those ‘backers.
+“Their whole linebacker group is great, a big challenge,” he told me from Santa Clara on Saturday.
+“Bobby Wagner’s intelligence—he’s been doing it forever—seems to get better every year.
+I watch him and he’s better.”
+But he’s not intimidated by the size of the game or the greatness of the Seahawk linebackers.
+“I’m the guy who’s always had a chip on his shoulder, because people didn’t believe in me.
+It’s been like that for me since I was little.
+And now I’m in a dream offense for a running back—Kyle calling plays, [longtime RB coach] Bobby Turner teaching me football and how to be a man.”
+The Niners lead football in rushing attempts, with a 56-44 percent run-pass ratio through their 8-0 start.
+It’ll be very interesting to see the Shanahan-Wagner chess match tonight, with Breida being the chess piece.

 The Chiefs, even with Mahomes, could be in big trouble.
 They’re just one game ahead of hot Oakland.
-Look at Week 11: Chiefs-Chargers in Mexico City (bumpy game for K.C.), 0-9 Cincinnati at rested Oakland.
+Look at Week 11: Chiefs-Chargers in Mexico City (bumpy game for K.C.), while rest Oakland hists winless Cincinnati.
 Kansas City got gashed on the ground again, giving up 8.7 yards per carry to Derrick Henry and the Titans.
 If that doesn’t get better, and if the special teams don’t get fixed, I doubt the Chiefs will win the division, even with a healthy Mahomes, who was terrific on a 446-yard performance in Nashville.
 He deserved a better fate.
 The Chiefs, today, are the fourth seed in the AFC.
 Deservedly.

 The Rams are in bigger trouble.
 The Rams went into their bye with routs of Atlanta and Cincinnati, and, facing Mason Rudolph and Mitchell Trubisky coming out of it, looked to be able to get on a roll.
 But their offensive line leaked all evening in Pittsburgh, Todd Gurley’s usage (12 carries Sunday, 13 on average through nine games) continues to suggest he’s not whole, and Goff just isn’t the Goff of the first three months of last year.
 He’s on a streak of five straight sub-60-percent passing games, and he’s got five touchdown passes in five games.
 The Steelers were determined to erase Goff’s favorite weapon, Cooper Kupp, and they did; he had zero catches.
 The Rams have Baltimore, Seattle, Dallas and San Francisco left to play, and at 5-4, they’re 1.5 game behind current sixth-seed Minnesota.
 “We’ve got some time to make up some ground,” Goff said post-game.
 It’s pretty strange, though, to wake up on Nov.
 11 and see the Rams four game behind the Niners in the loss column.